KingAnd7/stocksDashboard/README.md

 # Financial Dashboard TUI

 A real-time financial market monitor that runs in your terminal.
-This project uses a Python Textual interface to display live stock data, moving averages, and price changes, backed by a PostgreSQL database for persistent storage.
+This project uses a Python TUI to display live stock data, moving averages, and price changes, backed by a PostgreSQL database for persistent storage.

 ## Features